Mandarin Oriental Ritz, Madrid: History

 The Hotel Ritz Madrid was built at the behest of King Alfonso XIII who, returning from a tour of Europe, realized that the Spanish Court lacked a hotel with enough pomp for European royalty and other illustrious visitors.
 His idea was for Madrid to have such a hotel to equal the likes of The Ritz London Hotel and Hôtel Ritz Paris.
 His own marriage to Victoria Eugenie of Battenberg was another excuse to give Madrid a luxury hotel, the first in the Spanish capital.
 The king himself contributed part of the capital, along with other members of Madrid society, and he instructed the Ritz Development Company that it would be designed and built under the personal supervision of César Ritz.
 Although Ritz initially intended to be involved in the project, he was unable to do so because of depression.
 Although there was an expressed desire of Alfonso XIII supporting the hotel's construction, some of the politicians of the time showed strong opposition to the project, alleging that the projected height of the building was not permitted by zoning laws for this area.
 Eventually, however, the project was able to proceed.

 The Ritz was designed by French architect Charles Mewes and Spanish architect Luis de Landecho.
 It became one of the first in Madrid to use reinforced concrete in its construction.
 The most famous Spanish and foreign companies of the time contributed to the decoration of its rooms.
 Carpets were woven to order at Spain's Royal Tapestry Factory, linens were commissioned from Ireland and crockery and cutlery arrived from England.

 The chosen site was once an area occupied by barracks belonging to the Hippodrome Circus and the gardens of the old Theatre Tivoli, and was formerly owned by Jardines del Buen Retiro de Madrid.
 The hotel's grand opening on 2 October 1910 was officiated by King Alfonso XIII in the company of ministers and representatives of the mayor of Madrid.
 The hotel quickly became one of the leaders of the social and cultural life of the capital.
 The first board was chaired by Luis de Cuadra y Raúl Marquis de Guadalmina.
 The first hotel manager was Antonio Mella, who had previously managed the Ritz Hotel in Paris and London.
 His wife helped him in hotel management taking over guest services and laundry rooms.

-Belmond sold the Ritz to Mandarin Oriental and the Saudi-based Olayan Group in May 2015 for $148 Million.
+Belmond sold the Ritz to the Mandarin Oriental Hotel Group and The Olayan Group in May 2015 for $148 Million.
 Mandarin Oriental announced plans to completely renovate the hotel at a cost of $103 million.
 On 18 September 2018, scaffolding and part of the sixth-floor of the hotel collapsed, killing one construction worker and injuring 11 more.
 The hotel reopened on April 16, 2021, as Mandarin Oriental Ritz, Madrid.